Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 [https://www.nhs.uk/live-well/healthy-body/trans-teenager/](https://www.nhs.uk/live-well/healthy-body/trans-teenager/)

 ### Gender Psychology
-A site apparently made by a trans Psychology professor.
+A site made by a transgender Psychology professor.
 She has dozens of helpful articles, and this one is just scratching the surface.

 The questioning page is very good, and makes one of the following points: